fiberseq/fiberseq-qc/README.md

-# qc
+# fiberseq-qc
-QC plots and statistics
+QC plots and statistics for the fiberseq-smk pipeline

 <h3>External Software Requirements</h3>